 I’m a people person!
 I love meeting new people and bring people together.
 I’m an extrovert at heart and love spending time with friends at new restaurants or hosting dinner at home.
-My friends would probably mention my love for fashion, funky nail designs, my passion for travel, and bond with my puppy, Luna.
+My friends would probably mention my love for fashion, my passion for travel, and bond with my puppy dog, Luna.
 I am an Enneagram 2w3, which means I love vulnerable conversations and helping others.
 On a typical Friday night, you can find me spending time with my husband, ordering in pizza, and going on a walk with Luna.
-Growing up, I spent almost a decade of my life playing volleyball, which initially ignited my love for nutrition.
+Growing up, I spent over a decade of my life playing volleyball, which initially ignited my love for nutrition.

 I received a Bachelors of Science in Nutrition Sciences from Baylor University and a Masters in Public Health (MPH) from The University of Texas School of Public Health.
-I am also a Certified Eating Disorder Specialists and Supervisor (CEDS-S) on behalf of the International Associate of Eating Disorder Professionals.
-I have served as a board member for Houston Eating Disorder Specialists since 2019 and was recently nominated President Elect.
-I am also contracted with the Houston Ballet Academy where I provide education on sports nutrition, practical life skills, and cooking.
+I am also a Certified Eating Disorder Specialist and Supervisor (CEDS-S) on behalf of the International Associate of Eating Disorder Professionals.
+I have served as a board member for Houston Eating Disorder Specialists since 2019 and was nominated President for the upcoming 2023-2025 term.
+I am also contracted with the Houston Ballet Academy, where I provide education on sports nutrition, practical life skills, and cooking.
 Before opening my practice full time, I spent several years working at higher levels of care for eating disorder treatment.

 You’re sick of food controlling your life and are ready to heal your relationship with food.
 You have tried everything, and nothing works!
 You feel uncertain about how to meet your nutritional needs.
 If you’re ready to eat socially without overthinking it and feel good about fueling your body, then I’m a good fit for you!